Alfresco/docs-alfresco/enterprise-viewer/latest/install/prereqs.md

 maximum of 500 concurrent users.
 ```

-### Based on these assumptions, Alfresco recommends the following options
+### Based on these assumptions, the following options are recommended

 1. 2 Servers with the following specifications
    * 4 CPUs